 - There is a risk of infection, including blood borne viral infections such as HIV and hepatitis

-Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection, or improve recovery.
+- Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection.
 There is a greater risk of infection with nose piercings, as the nose cannot be disinfected effectively

-- Bleeding – must be expected for most piercing, but may become excessive, particularly in areas where the blood supply is rich eg: lips and tongue
+- Bleeding – can be expected for some piercings, but may be increased in areas where the blood supply is rich eg: lips and tongue

 - Nipple piercings can damage milk ducts and cause problems with breast feeding

 - Septicaemia – a serious systemic infection (ie: affecting the whole body).
 It may be life threatening and requires immediate treatment with antibiotics